 If you invested in GPB Capital Holding, contact Wolper Law Firm, P.A. to arrange a consultation with a private placements lawyer.
 You may be able to recover your money through FINRA arbitration or a lawsuit.
 There are several class-action lawsuits and other actions being taken related to this Ponzi scheme.
 Contact Wolper Law Firm, P.A. today at 954.406.1231 or (toll free) 800.931.8452 for an initial consultation.

 Private Placement FAQs

-Our Private Placement Investment Lawyer Answers Investor Questions
+Our Private Placement Investment Fraud Lawyer Answers Investor Questions

 Private placements can be confusing, and investors may have many questions.
-Following are some of the common questions that our attorneys receive.
+The following are some of the common questions that our attorneys receive.

 Startups that want to raise money may offer their shares to investors publicly or privately.
 IPO stands for “initial public offering.”
 When a company first goes public and offers its shares to investors, those shares are called IPOs.
 Private placement investments are non-public offerings.
 They are offered only to select investors.

 Private placements can be an advantageous way for startups and other businesses to raise capital.
 They can provide higher returns than public offerings and, because they do not need to go through the registration process, funding is quicker and less costly.
 They also allow companies to maintain their privacy and to avoid disclosing financial information publicly, which is highly beneficial for some companies depending upon their goals and objectives.

 Private placements are securities that are not registered with the SEC and are not offered publicly.
 They are generally available only to accredited investors.
 Private equity is a class of securities that does not trade on public exchanges.
 Private equity funds often pool the financial resources of investors to buy-out undervalued or underperforming companies.
 As with other forms of alternative investments, private equity securities carry high risk.
 Contact a private equity loss lawyer if you lost money and believe it was due to fraud or negligence.